 Problem 4: Cherry-Picking

 Traditional OPMs make their money by taking more than half of tuition revenue, so by definition, they’ll cherry-pick only those programs with the highest growth potential.
-By contrast, Noodle Partners is able to work with a wider range of online programs, including those with lower demand and, consequently, smaller growth potential.
+By contrast, Noodle is able to work with a wider range of online programs, including those with lower demand and, consequently, smaller growth potential.

 A Necessary Evil